 Include essential fibers to aid digestion.
 Take a balanced diet and do not have spicy foods.
 Eat small meals to help digestion.
 Sleep after 2 to 3 hours after dinner so that you are healthy.

 Avoid foods rich in oils and fats.
 Eating fried, junk, or fatty foods and excessive chocolates is also not right.
 Intake of coffee and tea in large quantities causes hyperacidity.
 Also avoid alcohol and smoking as they contain heavy acidic contents.
 Keep away from sour foods like tamarind, pickles, and vinegar.
 Consuming bakery or white flour products, taking chilled drinks or frozen foods, and eating again before the earlier meal has been properly digested must be avoided.

-What Lifestyle Changes Should You Follow?
+Changes Should You Follow?

 - Food must be fresh.
 It’s best to have seasonal foods.